 Our subsidiary BicycleTx Limited, or BicycleTx, entered into an amended and restated service agreement with Dr. Lee effective on September 26, 2019, which was subsequently amended in 2020 and 2021 solely with respect to exchange rate conversion provisions thereof (the "Lee Service Agreement").
 Pursuant to the Lee Service Agreement, Dr. Lee currently serves as our Chief Executive Officer and reports to our Board.
 Dr. Lee's base salary for 2020 was \$592,250.
 Prior to 2021, Dr. Lee's salary was set in USD and converted to and paid in GBP pursuant to a mechanism set out in his service agreement.
 To simplify administration and to control for disparate impacts of exchange rate fluctuations on our executive officers, our Compensation Committee approved a modification to our compensation practices to provide that as of January 1, 2021, the salaries of all of our United Kingdom-based executive officers would be both set and paid in GBP.
-Accordingly, Dr. Lee's annual base salary for 2021 was set at £494,602 (or \$675,572, converted by reference to the GBP: USD exchange rate on December 31, 2021 of 1.3497).
+Accordingly, Dr. Lee's annual base salary for 2021 was set at £494,602 (or \$675,572, converted by reference to the GBP: USD exchange rate on December 31, 2020 of 1.36589), and his annual base salary for 2022 has been set at £544,100 (or \$734,388, converted by reference to the GBP: USD exchange rate on December 31, 2021 of 1.3497).
 Dr. Lee is eligible for an annual performance bonus, the target for which in 2021 was set at 60% of his annual base salary, which performance-based bonus may be paid in cash, in whole or in part, or options to purchase our ordinary shares.
 Dr. Lee received a cash bonus for 2021 performance in the amount of \$653,631.
 Dr. Lee's target bonus for 2022 was set at 65% of his 2022 annual base salary.
 Dr. Lee is also eligible to participate in BicycleTx's employee benefit plans generally available to BicycleTx executive employees, subject to the terms of those plans.

 Dr. Lee's employment has no specified term, but can be terminated by either party by giving the other party no less than six months' notice in writing.
 Dr. Lee's employment may be terminated, immediately and without notice, pursuant to the conditions specified in the Lee Service Agreement, in which event Dr. Lee would then be entitled to certain accrued obligations and may, depending on the circumstances, be entitled to receive payment in lieu of salary and benefits for all or any part of the notice period to which he would otherwise have been entitled.
 If Dr. Lee's employment is terminated as a result of his death, by BicycleTx without Cause or by Dr. Lee for Good Reason (each as defined in the Lee Service Agreement), BicycleTx will owe Dr. Lee severance pay, the amount of which will depend on whether such termination occurs within the 12 month period following a Change of Control (as defined in the Lee Service Agreement) of us.
-If such termination occurs within such 12 month period, Dr. Lee would be entitled to receive a payment equal to 1.5 times his then annual base salary and target annual performance bonus, and benefits continuation (or cash in lieu thereof) for 18 months following his termination.
-Any equity awards held by Dr. Lee subject to time based vesting would also become fully vested.
-If such termination occurs other than within the 12 month period following a Change of Control of us, Dr. Lee would be entitled to receive a payment equal to one times his then annual base salary, and benefits continuation (or cash in lieu thereof) for 12 months following termination.
+If such termination occurs within such 12 month period, Dr. Lee would be entitled to receive a payment equal to 1.5 times his then annual base salary and target annual performance bonus, and benefits continuation (or cash in lieu thereof) for 18 months following his termination occurs other than within the 12 month period following a Change of Control of us, Dr. Lee would be entitled to receive a payment equal to one times his then annual base salary, and benefits continuation (or cash in lieu thereof) for 12 months following termination.
 In order to receive any severance under the